 Descriptor Unique Type Description Identifies the class-subclass-type name of the device to which this attribute is associated.
 This descriptor is the same as the Unique Type descriptor in the PdAt object class.
 Attribute Name Identifies the device attribute.
 This is the name that can be passed to mkdev and chdev configuration commands and device methods in the attribute-name and attribute-value pairs.
 Classification Identifies the device attribute's classification.
-The followings characters are valid value B Indicates a basic attribute. Α Indicates an advanced attribute.
-Sequence panel/m Indicates a required attribute.
-If it is the number used to position the attribute in relation to others on a If it is identical to the 'id_seq_num' currently in the sm_cmd_opt If Dialog/Selector Command Option) object class.
+The followings characters are valid values: В Indicates a basic attribute. Α Indicates an advanced attribute.
+Sequence R Indicates a required attribute.
+Identifies the number used to position the attribute in relation to others on a panel/menu.
+This field is identical to the 'id_seq_num' currently in the sm_cmd_opt (SMIT Dialog/Selector Command Option) object class.